 Is Your Credit Card Debt Too High?
 Here’s How to Know (and What to Do)

-Why “Too Much” Credit Card Debt Depends on Your Situation
+Why ‘Too Much’ Credit Card Debt Depends on Your Situation

 That’s because paying the minimum payment and not the full balance will result in interest charges.
 The longer you continue to only pay the minimum payment, the more interest charges you rack up.
-Your credit utilization will go up, which damages your credit score, and you’ll end up owing more.
-That’s especially true if you keep using the card while you carry the balance.
+The national average for credit cards that charge interest is just over 22%, so your balance can balloon quickly, especially if you keep using the card while you carry the balance.

-Credit Utilization: The Key Metric Lenders Watch
+Credit Utilization: A Key Metric Lenders Watch

 How to Calculate Your Utilization Ratio